-- 14. The expectation for hand hygiene compliance is 100% for both before and after contact with the patient and patients' environment for each health care worker group.
-The provincial target of 80%, established by the Provincial Hand Hygiene Working Group, is a minimum standard health authorities should meet while striving for continuous quality improvement. - 15.
-In acute care facilities, trained auditors observe a sample of health care workers and record whether they clean their hands at the appropriate times. - 16.
-Health care workers in ACFs are grouped into four categories: - 1) Nursing staff, including registered nurse, midwife, licensed practical nurse, care aide, and nursing/midwife student - Physician, including medical doctor, resident, fellow, 2) medical student, and nurse practitioner - Clinical support services, including occupational therapist, 3) physiotherapist, respiratory therapist, speech therapist, social worker, dietician, psychologist, audiologist, porter, pastoral care, radiologist, and technician (e.g., ECG, EEG, phlebotomy) - Other, including house keeping, food services, and clerk - 17.
-Hand cleaning compliance is audited in long-term care facilities (LTCFs) that are owned or operated by a health authority.
-Audit data are voluntarily reported by health authorities to PICNet for public reporting.
+- 14. Hand cleaning compliance is audited by health authorities.
+The percentage score reports how often, during an audit, health care workers clean their hands before and after contact with a patient or the patient environment, such as changing bed linen, touching a bed rail or clearing a bedside table. - 15.
+The expectation for hand hygiene compliance is 100% for both before and after contact with the patient and patients' environment for each health care worker group.
+The provincial target of 80%, established by the Provincial Hand Hygiene Working Group, is a minimum standard health authorities should meet while striving for continuous quality improvement. - 16.
+In acute care facilities, trained auditors observe a sample of health care workers and record whether they clean their hands at the appropriate times. - 17.
+Health care workers in ACFs are grouped into four categories: - Nursing staff, including registered nurse, midwife, licensed 1) practical nurse, care aide, and nursing/midwife student - 2) Physician, including medical doctor, resident, fellow, medical student, and nurse practitioner - Clinical support services, including occupational therapist, 3) physiotherapist, respiratory therapist, speech therapist, social worker, dietician, psychologist, audiologist, porter, pastoral care, radiologist, and technician (e.g., ECG, EEG, phlebotomy) - Other, including house keeping, food services, and clerk

+- to PICNet for public reporting.

 - for Q1 of 2021/22.

 - during Q1 of 2021/22.

 - during auditing.

-- picnet.ca/surveillance.